ClusterLabs/PAF/docs/workshop/en/prerequisites.md

 # Prerequisites

-Before attending to this workshop, attendies should have preprared their computer with the following:
+Before attending to this workshop, attendees should have prepared their computer with the following:

 * libvirtd